AdobeDocs/adobeio-codelabs-custom-events/lessons/lesson4.md

 ![slack message](assets/slack-message.png)

 ### Option 3: Using webhook to consume events
-You could configure another event delivery method through console by `Edit Events Registration` and add webhook or by using event SDK
+You could configure another event delivery method through console by `Edit Events Registration` and add webhook
-More details about webhook,

 ![webhook](assets/webhook.png)

 Before you can register a webhook, the webhook needs to be online and operational.
 If not, then the registration will fail.
 So you need to take care of setting that up first.
 Your webhook must be hosted on a server.
 For development, you may use localhost along with a tool like [Ngrok](https://ngrok.com/).